whitevanillaskies/whitebloom/docs/whitebloom.md

 An agent can:

-1. `cat .wbconfig` to understand the workspace: its name, brief, and module configuration.
+1. `cat .wbconfig` to understand the workspace: its `name` (the project name), `brief` (what the project is about in general), and module configuration.
 2. `ls *.wb.json` to discover all boards in the workspace.
 3. `cat research.wb.json` to understand a specific board: what exists, where it is, how things connect.
-The `brief` field (if present) appears near the top and gives immediate context about the board's purpose.
+The board's own `name` (its display label) and `brief` (what this board is specifically for) appear near the top and give immediate context.
+The board `brief` is narrower and more specific than the workspace `brief`.
 4. Resolve `wloc:` URIs to workspace-local paths and follow them to read or edit specific assets.
 5. Grep `blossoms/` for content across all bloomable assets in the workspace.
 6. Understand the topology from `edges` without opening any other file.